Canon 7D vs Panasonic LX100

 Studio photographers will appreciate that the Canon 7D (unlike the LX100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The LX100 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 7D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II.
+Both the 7D and the LX100 have been discontinued, but can regularly be found used on ebay.
+The 7D was replaced by the Canon 7D Mark II, while the LX100 was followed by the Panasonic LX100 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 7D or the Panasonic LX100 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.